arnaudroger/SimpleFlatMapper/README.md

 ========
 Fast and Easy mapping from jdbc, csv to POJO.

 SFM aims to provide a solution to map from a flat record - ResultSet, csv - to a java object with no configuration and low runtime cost.
-The object analysis is done at the initialisation of the mapper eliminating later reflection cose.
+The object analysis is done at the initialisation of the mapper eliminating later reflection cost.
 The query analysis is cached using a copy on write non locking technique.
 The cost of injection of data is reduce by generating asm for setters when possible and unrolling the mapping loop.

 Design
 ========